Bambara people: History

 The Bamana originated as a royal section of the Mandinka people.
 Both Manding and Bambara are part of the Mandé ethno-linguistic group, whose divergence is dated to at least about 7,000 years ago, and branches of which are associated with sites near Tichitt (now subsumed by the Sahara in southern Mauritania), where urban centers began to emerge by as early as 2500 BC.
 By 250 BC, a Mandé subgroup, the Bozo, founded the city of Djenne.
 Between 300 AD and 1100 AD, the Soninke Mandé dominated the Western Mali, leading the Ghana Empire.
 When the Nilo-Saharan Songhai Empire dissolved after 1600 AD, many Mandé-speaking groups along the upper Niger river basin turned inward.
 The Bamana appeared again in this milieu with the rise of a Bamana Empire in the 1740s, when the Mali Empire started to crumble around 1559.

+The Bambara became both victims and victimisers of the Atlantic Slave Trade, as a result of conflicts with surrounding ethnic groups.
+The Islamized Mandinka people would legally acquire Bambara captives for trade with Europeans, as the Bambara were deemed as pagan under Islamic law.
+However, the Bambara would also make raids on their neighbours, to acquire captives that were integrated into the Bambara people.
+Bambara slaves had a known presence in Haiti and Louisiana.

 While there is little consensus among modern historians and ethnologists as to the origins or meaning of the ethno-linguistic term, references to the name Bambara can be found from the early 18th century.
 In addition to its general use as a reference to an ethno-linguistic group, Bambara was also used to identify captive Africans who originated in the interior of Africa perhaps from the upper Senegal-Niger region and transported to the Americas via ports on the Senegambian coast.
 As early as 1730 at the slave-trading post of Gorée, the term Bambara referred simply to slaves who were already in the service of the local elites or French.

 Growing from farming communities in Ouassoulou, between Sikasso and Ivory Coast, Bamana-age co-fraternities (called Tons) began to develop a state structure which became the Bambara Empire and later Mali Empire.
 In stark contrast to their Muslim neighbors, the Bamana state practised and formalised traditional polytheistic religion, though Muslim communities remained locally powerful, if excluded from the central state at Ségou.

 The Bamana became the dominant cultural community in western Mali.
 The Bambara language, mutually intelligible with the Manding and Dyula languages, has become the principal inter-ethnic language in Mali and one of the official languages of the state alongside French.